EPSO TEAM & BOARD

 Website & social media management, EPSO briefings and newsletter, Fascination of Plants Day coordination

 Main responsibilities include management of EPSO’s website & social media, drafting briefings, & writing/editing articles for the EPSO newsletter.
-John supports communication in EPSO’s EU projects.
-He is one of the Global Coordinators of the “Fascination of Plants Day” & Chair of the Outreach Working Group.
+Andres supports communication in EPSO’s EU projects.
+She is one of the Global Coordinators of the “Fascination of Plants Day” & Chair of the Outreach Working Group.

 Trainee